donortega/bc-storefront/README.md

 **ui-bootstrap:** Bootstrap functionality made usable by Angular directives.
 **ui-router:** Easy to define application states and set up routes within application.

+### Compromises

+Using Web Storage to cache products JSON and store Shopping Cart data.
+In Safari, Web Storage is not available when in Private Browsing mode.